 The table shows four different radioactive isotopes.
 Which isotopes would be suitable for use in a radioactive implant?

 - ECobalt-60 and ruthenium-106

 Rubidium-82 is a radioactive isotope of rubidium that decays via beta decay with a half-life of 1.27 minutes.
 Which of the following correctly explains why rubidium-82 is not suitable for use in radioactive implants?

-- ARubidium-82 decays too slowly to be of any use in radioactive implants.
+- ARubidium-82 decays too quickly to be of any use in radioactive implants.

-- CRubidium-82 does not exist naturally and producing it would be too expensive.
+- BRubidium-82 does not exist naturally and producing it would be too expensive.

-- DRubidium-82 decays too quickly to be of any use in radioactive implants.
+- CRubidium-82 decays too slowly to be of any use in radioactive implants.